JuliaWeb/GnuTLS.jl/README.md

 * `GnuTLS.CertificateStore()`

 	Initialize an empty certificate store.
-Support for authentication is incomplete in the current version
+Support for authentication is incomplete in the current version.

 	NOTE: This method is not exported by default and should be used as `GnuTLS.CertificateStore`